Your mind is complex. How it takes in, learns, and remembers information and why it does it that way is fascinatingly complex.

 This is the purpose of MindLily.com – to bring together radical, revolutionary, and cutting-edge tips and techniques to help people enhance their mental abilities and bring a flow of success in their lives.

-In truth, I’m just like you: no better, no worse.
+My name is Kam Knight, and in truth, I’m just like you: no better, no worse.
 Though I may have started off worse, a lot worse…

 Growing up I had a very unquiet mind.
 I had trouble focusing, sitting still, and keeping my mind on my thoughts and my thoughts on my mind.
 My mind and emotions raced and flew all over the place in quick, intense, and uncontrolled succession.
 This kept me from performing well in school and affected every area of my personal, professional, and academic life.
 Every area!